DaemonCypher/DaemonCypher/README.md

 <h1 align="center">Intro</h1>
 <p align="center">
-  A new grad Software Engineer passionate about ML/AI, and finance.
+  A graduate Software developer passionate about ML/AI, and finance.
 With a focus on python backend development, optimization, and automation.
 My moto is:
   If you don't like it, fix it; doesn't exists, make it; don't know it, learn it.

   </a>